Joshuarox100/VRC-AV3-Overrides/README.md

 Common Questions
 --------------
 **Can I use this to replace Animations within my own Animators?**
->No, I may release another tool later on for that.
-This tool is meant simply for upgrading 2.0 Avatars in an easier fashion so you can get on to learning and trying new things that Avatars 3.0 allows for.
+>No, I may release another tool later on for that if the demand is present.
+This tool is meant for upgrading 2.0 Avatars in an easier fashion so you can get on to learning and trying new things that Avatars 3.0 allows for.

 Troubleshooting
 --------------
+**I don't have a menu for my Emotes when I go ingame.**
+>If you put in a custom Expressions Menu or Expression Parameters into your Avatar Descriptor, this is expected.
+You will need to create a custom menu that uses VRCEmote (1 - 8) to trigger your emotes.
+(This also means you need to use the default parameters within your Expression Parameters list!)

 **The window refuses to open.**
 >To fix this, reset your Editor layout by clicking Layout in the top right of the Editor and clicking Reset Factory Settings, then attempt to open the window again.